arnavV456/30W-Universal-Isolated-SMPS/docs/Design_Decisions.md

 # Design Decisions

-This document outlines the engineering decisions made during the design of the **Universal 24W Isolated AC-DC Flyback Power Supply**.
+This document outlines the key engineering decisions made during the design of the **Universal 30W Isolated AC-DC Flyback Power Supply**.

 ---

 # Why I Selected the MYRRA 74030 Transformer

-The transformer is the most critical component in an isolated flyback converter, influencing efficiency, regulation, thermal performance, and safety.
+The transformer is the heart of an isolated flyback converter, directly influencing efficiency, regulation, thermal performance, and electrical safety.

-Instead of using an undocumented generic transformer, I selected the **MYRRA 74030** because it is a commercially manufactured transformer with published winding information, reinforced insulation, and documented compatibility with several offline flyback controllers.
+Instead of using an undocumented generic transformer, I selected the **MYRRA 74030** because it is a commercially manufactured transformer with published specifications, reinforced insulation, and documented electrical characteristics.

 The transformer provides:

 - 4 kV reinforced isolation
 - 6 mm creepage distance
 - Universal 85–265 VAC operation
-- 30 W power capability
+- 30 W continuous power capability
 - Published winding specifications
+- Proven industrial reliability

-Using a transformer with manufacturer documentation significantly reduces design risk while improving reliability and repeatability.
+Using a transformer with comprehensive manufacturer documentation significantly reduces design risk while improving reliability, repeatability, and long-term maintainability.

 ---

 # Why I Chose the TOP244Y Controller

-Rather than using a low-cost controller with limited documentation, I selected the **Power Integrations TOP244Y** because it is supported by extensive reference designs, application notes, and proven commercial implementations.

-The MYRRA 74030 transformer is specifically listed as compatible with the TOP244Y for universal input operation, allowing the design to build upon a validated ecosystem rather than reverse-engineering an undocumented solution.
+The **Power Integrations TOP244Y** was selected for its mature offline flyback architecture, integrated high-voltage power MOSFET, and extensive protection features.
+It is specifically designed for low-to-medium power isolated AC-DC converters operating from universal mains input.

+Compared to discrete controller solutions, the TOP244Y significantly reduces component count while maintaining excellent reliability, efficiency, and electromagnetic compatibility.

 Advantages include:

-- Extensive application documentation
-- Proven commercial reliability
+- Integrated 700 V power MOSFET
+- Universal input (85–265 VAC) operation
+- Built-in current limiting
-- Built-in protection features
+- Thermal shutdown protection
+- Soft-start functionality
+- Reduced external component count
 - Excellent EMI performance
-- Large engineering community and reference material
+- Proven industrial reliability

+These features make it well suited for a compact, isolated 30 W flyback converter.

 ---

-# Why the Flyback Output is 12V / 2A
+# Why the Flyback Output is 12V / 2.5A

-Although the original design target was:

-- 12V @ 1A
-- 5V @ 1A

-both outputs may be required simultaneously.

-Since the 5V rail is generated from the 12V rail using a buck converter, the flyback stage must supply:
+The power supply is designed to deliver a regulated **12 V output capable of supplying up to 2.5 A**, allowing the converter to utilize the full capability of the selected transformer while providing additional flexibility for future applications.

+The available output power is shared between:

-- External 12V load
+- External 12 V loads
-- Power consumed by the buck converter
+- On-board 5 V buck converter
 - Conversion losses

-Therefore, the flyback converter is designed for:

-**12V @ 2A (24W)**

-This provides sufficient headroom for:

-- Continuous full-load operation
-- Buck converter input power
-- Startup transients
-- Component derating
+Designing for the full **30 W** capability provides:

-- Thermal margin
+- Additional thermal margin during normal operation

-Operating the 30W transformer below its maximum rating also improves efficiency and long-term reliability.
+- Greater flexibility for future applications
+- Improved support for transient loads
+- Better utilization of the transformer
+- Lower component stress during typical operation

+The 5 V rail is generated from the regulated 12 V output using a high-efficiency buck converter, allowing both outputs to share the available power while maintaining excellent regulation.

 ---

 # Why Generate 5V Using a Buck Converter

-Instead of designing a dual-output flyback converter with separate regulated secondary windings, the design regulates a single **12V output** and derives **5V** using a high-efficiency buck converter.
+Instead of designing a dual-output flyback converter with separate regulated secondary windings, the design regulates a single **12 V output** and derives **5 V** using a high-efficiency buck converter.

 Advantages include: